 How to Understand Credit Scores

-Your credit score is a three-digit number between 0 and 1200 that relates to how likely you are to repay debt.
+Your credit score is a number between 0 and 1200 that relates to how likely you are to repay debt.
 Banks and lenders use it to decide whether they'll approve you for a credit card or loan.

 What's a good credit score?

 It is viewed that the higher your credit score is, the likelihood of you having credit issues in the future is lower and therefore you present as a lower risk for a lender.
 Therefore, the lower your credit score, it is viewed that you could be a higher risk as a potential borrower.